 Furthermore, if you like crowded places, then you will probably enjoy the the Bayside Southeast neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.1% of neighborhoods in the U.S., with 20,963 people per square mile living here.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Bayside Southeast neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Bayside Southeast neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.6% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 96.0% of all neighborhoods in America.

 Did you know that the Bayside Southeast neighborhood has more Asian and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 60.8% of this neighborhood's residents have Asian ancestry and 2.9% have Dominican ancestry.